calumgrant/logical/docs/worklist.md

 - Ensuring that recursion remains correct
 - Use the delta when evaluating recursion
 - Have a range of optimization options - so we can validate the changes.
-- Expect a certain number of evaluation results. `results-expected 5.` `steps-excpected 100000000`.
+- Expect a certain number of evaluation results. `results-expected 5.` `steps-expected 100000000`.
 - Think about hyphens.
 - Avoid reevaluating branches unnecessarily, in recursion and when rules attach to multiple tables.
 - Do we need static analysis at evaluation time?
 - Defining data like `temperature -5.`
 - Detecting negative recursion.

+Work plan:
+1. Allow `-` in names.
+2. Implement: `expected-results`.
+3. Implement: `evaluation-step-limit`
+4. Hook in an analysis framework.
+5. Detect negative recursion.
+6. Implement some of the optimizations
+  - Unused variables.
+  - Mark certain predicates as deltas.

 Implementation of recursion:
 When a query (scan/join/probe etc) is made on a predicate that's marked as "evaluating", then the *query* is marked as recursive, and the current branch/rule is also marked as recursive.
 (How?)
 Problem: what if it becomes recursive?